 - construction – one to three years

-- Submit a letter of interest through the Colorado Creative Industries Grant portal.
+- Submit a Community Revitalization Grant pre-application through the Colorado Creative Industries Grant portal.
 Log in to your account or create a new account.

-- The Steering Committee reviews applications of interest and invites selected communities to submit a formal application.
+- The Steering Committee reviews pre-applications and invites selected communities to submit a full application.

 - After the community signs a memorandum of understanding with Space to Create Colorado, the community engagement and feasibility phase will start.
-The feasibility and market studies will take about seven months.
-When the studies are complete, Artspace will determine whether a project is feasible and can continue.
+When the feasibility and market studies are complete, Artspace will determine whether a project is feasible and can continue.

 Letter of interest